rdkit/rdkit/Code/MinimalLib/README.md

 npm i @rdkit/rdkit
 ```

-## Using the rdkit package assets
+## Using the RDKit package assets

 ### Option 1: Use the npm package distribution files

-Once you have the rdkit package installed in your node modules, copy the following distribution files anywhere in your deployed assets.
+Once you have the RDKit package installed in your node modules, copy the following distribution files anywhere in your deployed assets.

 - `node_modules/@rdkit/rdkit/CodeMinimalLib/dist/RDKit_minimal.js`
 - `node_modules/@rdkit/rdkit/CodeMinimalLib/dist/RDKit_minimal.wasm`